isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2006-02-28-post-BiblioAsia Feb 2006.md

 **A Meeting of Minds: Interviews with Mr Michael Keller and Professor Howard Besser**<br>

-**A Wealth of Business Resources: The Business Collection at the Lee Kong Chiang Reference Library**<br>
+**A Wealth of Business Resources: The Business Collection at the Lee Kong Chian Reference Library**<br>

 **Supporting Economy, Enriching Knowledge: The Science and Technology Collection at the Lee Kong Chian Reference Library**<br>